 Shareholder resolutions, which date back to the late 1920s in the US, were initially a means of obtaining information from management.
 Subsequently, in the 1970s, religious organisations (but not only), grouped together in their capacity as shareholders in the Interfaith Center for Corporate Responsibility (ICCR), began to submit resolutions, in their capacity as shareholders, which sought to promote ethical values such as peace and the principles of social justice in the business community and society at large.
-The resolutions originally aimed to ensure respect for human rights in repressive political regimes, but they have since evolved to include the need to promote and respect quality standards in the workplace, notably in the spheres of security, equality and non-discrimination.
+The resolutions originally aimed to ensure respect for human rights in repressive political regimes, but they have since evolved to include the need to promote and respect quality standards in the workplace, notably in the spheres of security, equality and non-discrimination disaster.
+It is an umbrella organisation for investors working to convince companies to adopt a series of environmental principles to be presented annually to the shareholders in the form of standardised reports.
+Ceres currently has 130 members that "mobilize a powerful network of investors, companies and public interest groups to accelerate and expand the adoption of sustainable business practices and solutions to build a healthy global economy."